KRDS lects

+A map showing the linguistic varieties of the KRDS lects.

 The speakers are distributed unevenly, as shown in the map.

 The proto-languages of the eastern Magadhan languages.
 Kamarupa Prakrit corresponds to ?proto-Kamarupa here, a hitherto un-reconstructed proto-language.
 The period corresponds to earlier than 1250 CE, when proto-Kamta began to innovate unique features.

 The KRDS lects (or the Kamta, Rajbanshi, Deshi and Surjapuri subgroup) are a cluster of modern lects that are phylogenetic descendants of the proto-Kamta language.
-The proto-Kamta language began differentiating after 1250 around Kamatapur, the capital city of Kamata kingdom, as the western branch of the Kamarupi Prakrit, whereas the eastern branch developed into Early Assamese.
+The proto-Kamta language began differentiating after 1250 around Kamatapur (present-day Gosanimari), the capital city of Kamata kingdom, as the western branch of the Kamarupi Prakrit, whereas the eastern branch developed into Early Assamese.
 Since the 16th century the proto-Kamta community has fragmented giving rise to the differentiated modern lects.
-The modern lects are: Kamta (Assam and West Bengal), Rangpuri (Bangladesh), Rajbanshi (Nepal) and Surjapuri (Bihar).
+The modern lects are: Goalpariya/Deshi (Assam), Kamta (Assam and West Bengal), Kayort/Kewat (Nepal), Rangpuri (Bangladesh), Rajbanshi/Tajpuriya (Nepal) and Surjapuri (Bihar).

 These modern lects could be categorised into three groups: western, central and eastern.
 Unlike the Assamese, Bengali, Hindi and Nepali languages which were standardised and propagated in the 19th and 20th centuries, the KRDS lects were not standardised.
 As a result, the KRDS lects became diglossic vernaculars to these standard varieties and acquired phonological and morphological features from them.

 Nevertheless, two standards are emerging within the KRDS lects: a central Jhapa variety targeting speakers in Nepal, and an eastern Cooch Behar variety targeting speakers in northern West Bengal and western Assam.

 Proto-Kamta

-The development of proto-Kamta (also called proto-Kamata) was the result of Sandhya, a ruler of Kamarupa Nagara (North Guwahati), Kamrup moving his capital to Kamatapur and establishing the Kamata kingdom, thus carrying the native language along with.
+The development of proto-Kamta (also called proto-Kamata) was the result of Sandhya, a ruler of Kamarupa Nagara (present-day North Guwahati), Kamrup moving his capital to Kamatapur (present-day Gosanimari) and establishing the Kamata kingdom, thus carrying the native language along with.